Fresno extends shelter in place order, citizens could face fines for non-compliance

 FRESNO, Calif.
-(KSEE) – Fresno residents will have to shelter in place longer than expected.
+(KGPE) – Fresno residents will have to shelter in place longer than expected.

 Mayor Lee Brand announced an extension until May 6th for the city’s emergency order to stay at home due to the COVID-19 outbreak.